 Our transition program starts with an orientation session in November/December the year before children start, allowing children to become familiar with the environment and to meet their educators.
 Parents/guardians will also have the opportunity meet with their child’s teacher in January prior to the child starting.
 Dates and times for transition to kindergarten sessions are mailed to registered families.

 Starting kindergarten is an important milestone in the lives of both you and your child.
-There are a range of things you can do to assist your child’s transition into kindergarten:
+Council has created a video explaining all things kindergarten and what to expect.

-Remember that some children, just like adults, will take time to settle into a new environment.
-Following these suggestions will assist your child at the commencement of kinder and throughout their program and will also assist their preparation in the transition to school.
+Some children, like adults, will take time to settle into a new environment and our Educators are here to help to assist your child throughout their year and their preparation in the transition to school.
+Still have questions?
+Our Parent Information booklet(PDF, 4MB) can help or call us on (03) 5422 0239

 Parents are welcome to participate in their child’s kindergarten experience.
 Parents can assist in sessions, share skills and interest with the children, provide support for activities or become involved in the kindergarten committee.
 Kindergarten committees focus on providing social opportunities for families, networking, developing partnerships with staff and the kindergarten community and fundraising.